Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

             See :ref:`cresselia`

             - Purchase the **Lunar Wing**
-            - Capture 30% of Fairy type |Pokemobs|
+            - Capture 30% of all Fairy type |Pokemobs|
             - Find the `Sky Pillar`_

             .. image:: ../_images/legends_wiki/items/lunar_wing.png